Flora - Winter

 Fruit: The fruit, a flat pod to 7cm long and 4mm wide, occurs in summer through into autumn.

-How and where it grows: Widespread in dry areas.
+How and where it grows: Widespread in dry areas along the central north coast, the east coast and south eastern areas.
 It is also found in SA, Vic, NSW and Q.

 Where found: Howden Foreshore and Wingara Gully; Old Convict Road, Orford and Tasmanian Bushland Gardens; Kingborough Municipality; Knocklofty, Peter Murrell and Coningham Nature Reserves; Narawntapu, Rocky Cape and Tasman National Parks.